 - participate in active service learning projects within the community

 - describe, verbally and in writing, the transferrable skills/competencies acquired through the service learning involvement such as teamwork, problem solving, communication and leadership

 READ BROCK NEWS STORY: Course taps into benefits of service learning

-Jill Planche doesn’t hesitate in recommending the CPI-taught credit course, The Theory and Practice of University Teaching (GRST 5P01), to other graduate students who are interested in elevating their pedagogical philosophy and practice to a higher level.
+Jill Planche doesn’t hesitate to recommend the CPI-taught credit course, The Theory and Practice of University Teaching (GRST 5P01), to other graduate students interested in elevating their pedagogical philosophy and practice to a higher level.

-Jill is a doctoral candidate in Interdisciplinary Humanities and a Brock TA.
+Jill graduated with a doctoral in Interdisciplinary Humanities and was a Brock TA.
 She has also been an online instructor for an Interactive Arts and Science course and a substitute instructor in the English department and Communications, Popular Culture and Film department.

 GRST 5P01 was established six years ago in partnership with the Faculty of Graduate Studies.
 Students craft their teaching skills through an active learning setting that emphasizes experiential approaches to course planning, instructional methods, evaluation and assessment, and reflective practice.In completing the course, students create a professional teaching dossier, reviewed by the CPI instructors and peers in the course.
 Jill describes the dossier as an all-important framework to build a successful teaching career and has used her dossier several times when applying for sessional instructor positions.

 Not only is a teaching dossier essential for the academic hiring process, but it allows you to critically assess your approach to students, learning and teaching, as well as your experience and education in the field,